hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ### The residual bypasses

-A required organization has exactly five ways in that do not involve its identity provider, and they are all deliberate:
+A required organization has exactly six ways in that do not involve its identity provider, and they are all deliberate:

 1. **Exemptions**, one per member, listed on the members tab.
 2. **Organization API keys**, which authenticate as the organization.
 This is the audited automation exception; enforcement constrains and monitors it but cannot close it.
 3. **Personal API keys**, unless the organization chose to block them.
 4. **Break-glass** on the billing and SSO settings screens, audited and mailed.
+5. **The provisioning token**, when provisioning is on.
+It authenticates as the provider's agent rather than as a person, so nothing about enforcement applies to it, and it keeps working after the administrator who generated it leaves.
+Every write it makes is audited.
+Delete it under **Provisioning (SCIM)** to close it.
-5. **Readme URLs.** A private package's readme renders on a separate host that never receives your Hexpm session cookie, so the package page signs a URL for it after taking its own authorization decision, and signs one for each image the readme contains.
+6. **Readme URLs.** A private package's readme renders on a separate host that never receives your Hexpm session cookie, so the package page signs a URL for it after taking its own authorization decision, and signs one for each image the readme contains.
 That URL renders that one readme for thirty minutes to anyone holding it.
 Nothing about it is checked against enforcement, the session it was minted from, or the member's membership, and reaching a readme this way is not audited.
 It carries no other access: one package, one version, and the images in that readme.

-There is no sixth.
+There is no seventh.
 If you are evaluating Hexpm against a compliance requirement, this is the list.
 Leaving the organization is open on the same break-glass terms and audited the same way, but it is not on the list: it takes the member's access away rather than giving them any.

 ### Offboarding